crajcan/fluvio/blog.md

 fluvio produce weather-event --smartmodule weather-event-cleaner
 ```

 Now that it's time to start recording data, we'll create a SmartModule named 'weather-event-cleaner' to reduce the storage burden of each request.
-We can use the [smdk](https://www.fluvio.io/smartmodules/smdk/overview/) to generate a map type SmartModule:
+We can use the [smdk](https://www.fluvio.io/smartmodules/smdk/overview/) to generate a Map type SmartModule:

 ```
 $ mkdir weather_research_group